jgarnet/angular-modal/README.md

 styles | {} | Allows custom styling to be assigned to the Modal instance | {}
 zIndex | number | The zIndex for the given Modal instance | 0

+`ModalService.setDefaultOptions()` can be used to define the default `ModalOptions` for all Modal instances.

 ### Example:

 `TestComponent`: